amandamiotto/HackyHourHandbook/Introduction.md

 You can see your research areas to target here: [Areas of Research to target](Demographics.md)

+Get your name on the Mozilla Study group page too (Also an excellent resource) <https://science.mozilla.org/programs/studygroups>

 ## During your Hacky Hour

 You find that you will get three types of researchers.